Dr Rajat Chowdhury

 Consultant Musculoskeletal Radiologist

-He was then selected on to the Wessex Clinical Radiology Training Programme and successfully attained Fellow of the Royal College of Radiologists (FRCR) qualification before completing a fellowship in musculoskeletal radiology at Chelsea and Westminster Hospital NHS Foundation Trust, with advanced fellowship training at the Nuffield Orthopaedic Centre, Oxford.
+He was then selected to take part in the Wessex Clinical Radiology Training Programme.
+As a result of this he successfully attained Fellow of the Royal College of Radiologists (FRCR) qualification.
+He then completed a fellowship in musculoskeletal radiology at Chelsea and Westminster Hospital NHS Foundation Trust, with advanced fellowship training at the Nuffield Orthopaedic Centre, Oxford.
 He was appointed to a Consultant post in Oxford in 2013.

 Dr Chowdhury received a research scholarship from the National Institute of Clinical Excellence and an international academic scholarship from the Radiological Society of North America.
 He was Chair of the British Institute of Radiology Young Professionals Committee and was elected as a member of their Council from 2010-2013.
-He was awarded a lifetime Fellowship of the British Institute of Radiology in 2014.
+In 2014 he was awarded a lifetime Fellowship of the British Institute of Radiology.

 Dr Chowdhury has several peer-reviewed publications and lectures at conferences in the UK and overseas.
 He is the author of a number of radiology and surgery textbooks, including ‘Radiology at a Glance’ and holds a Postgraduate Certificate in Medical Education.
 In 2017 he was appointed Clinical Lecturer in Anatomy at The Queen’s College, Oxford.

 - Royal College of Surgeons